This post may contain affiliate links.

 a blue spirulina smoothie in a blender

-• Protein-Packed: Boost the protein content of your smoothie by adding a scoop of your favourite protein powder.
-This makes it an ideal post-workout snack or a satisfying breakfast option.
+• More protein: Boost the protein of your smoothie by adding a scoop of your favourite protein powder, Greek yogurt or cottage cheese.

 • Banana-Free: If you’re not a fan of bananas or looking to reduce your sugar intake, swap out the banana for frozen mango or extra avocado for creaminess.

-4. Customize Add-Ins: Tailor your smoothie by adding extras like protein powder, flax seeds, or collagen powder.
+• Customize Add-Ins: Tailor your smoothie by adding extras like protein powder like I add to this Green Protein Smoothie, flax seeds, or collagen powder.

-a blue spirulina smoothie in a glass topped with coconut milk
+a coconut cloud smoothie in a glass topped with coconut milk.

-If you tried this Spirulina Smoothie or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
+If you tried this Coconut Cloud Smoothie or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
 Be sure to follow along on PinterestInstagramTiktok and Facebook for even more deliciousness!

 Print